D7EAD/liboai/README.md

 </details>

-<p>Running the above will print out the URL to the resulting generated image, which may or may not look similar to the one found below.
+<p>Running the above will print out the URL to the resulting generated image, which may or may not look similar to the one found below.</p>
 <table>
 <tr>
 <th>Example Image</th>